wiseaidev/frozndict/README.rst

 🎉 Credits
 ----------

-These following projects were used to build and test :code:`frozndict`.
+The following projects were used to build and test :code:`frozndict`.

 - `python`_
 - `poetry`_